backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 > [!note]- We cannot configure Amazon Athena, **AWS Lambda**, and **Amazon CloudFront** on ElasticBeanstalk.
 > We can configure *EC2*, *Load Balancers* and *CloudWatch*.

+- When you use the AWS Elastic Beanstalk console to *deploy a new application* or an application version, you'll need to **upload a source bundle**.
+Your source bundle must meet the following requirements:
+	  - Consist of a **single ZIP file** or WAR file (you can include multiple WAR files inside your ZIP file)
+	  - **NOT exceed 512 MB**
+	  - **NOT include a parent folder** or top-level directory (subdirectories are fine)

 ## Components
 - **Application**: An Elastic Beanstalk _application_ is a logical collection of Elastic Beanstalk components, including _environments_, _versions_, and _environment configurations_.
 In Elastic Beanstalk an application is conceptually similar to a folder.